Growing up with a dog in my childhood home I couldn’t wait to get one of my own.

-Growing up with a dog in my childhood home I couldn’t wait to get one of my own.
-When I was twenty-four I went to the pound in the South End of Boston and adopted Ingemar, one of the nuttiest dogs the world has ever known.
+When I was twenty-four, I went to the pound in the South End of Boston and adopted Ingemar, one of the nuttiest dogs the world has ever known.

-At that time the South End of Boston was well on its way to gentrification but the park at the end of Bradford Street— where I shared a house with a number of students— was still filled with homeless people who whiled away their days on the grass, and used a small patch of a separate field accessed through a hole in a fence as their public toilet.
+At that time the South End of Boston was well on its way to gentrification but the park at the end of Bradford Street— where I shared a house with several students— was still filled with homeless people who whiled away their days on the grass, and used a small patch of a separate field accessed through a hole in a fence as their public toilet.

 All too often when we let Ingemar off the leash she would make a mad dash for their bathroom and roll around in the mess with blissful abandon which was followed by a bath to rid her of the stink.

-At some point I took her to the vet who remarked that her skin was dry and wondered whether I was bathing her.
-With my explanation he understood the reasoning but remarked that baths weren’t good for dogs as their hair and coats took care of themselves.
+With my explanation, he understood the reasoning but remarked that baths weren’t good for dogs as their hair and coats took care of themselves.

 Part II

-Fast forward a number of years to Carroll Gardens in Brooklyn where I was doing yoga and going out with a girl that would be accurately described as a hippie.
-She mocked me a bit when she saw conditioner in my shower and wanted to know why in the world I used it.
+Fast forward a number of years to Carroll Gardens in Brooklyn, where I was doing yoga and going out with a girl who would be accurately described as a hippie.

 “It makes my hair silky smooth.”